This is Tip #4 of the Million Dollar Tip Series. If you have financial goals in life, you’ll find this series a perfect resource to achieve them.

 The forums is another scalable medium.
 There is no limit to the number of members that can read the discussions, register an account, and participate in the discussion.
 Registration is also a self-managed process that does not require my involvement.
 This makes it easy to build a large community in a short amount of time.

-For example, during Live a Healthier Life in 21 Days Challenge in Jan this year, we received over 500 new member registrations in a 1 week time span, and they were all duly processed in the back end with no issues.
+For example, during Live a Healthier Life in 21 Days Challenge in Jan 2011, we received over 500 new member registrations in a 1 week time span and they were all duly processed in the back end with no issues.
 On the other hand, if it were a real life seminar, it would have been a logistical challenge to get a place with over 500 seats right away, not to mention rental costs.